 If I am injured at work, can my employer sack me if I claim?

 Your employer is not permitted at law to dismiss you if you make a personal injury accident claim, especially if there has been a breach of the health and safety at work regulations.
-If your injury is serious, you should proceed to seek compensation even though there might be some degree of embarrassment and reluctance on your part.

 Who is to blame for an accident at work?